LightAndLight/hoobot/README.md

 A hubot script that searches Hoogle.

-See [purescript-hubot](https://github.com/LightAndLight/purescript-hubot) for installation instructions.
+## Installation

+`$ bower install && npm install`

+Then see [purescript-hubot](https://github.com/LightAndLight/purescript-hubot) for instructions to integrate it with hubot.